Country comparison: Daily new cases per million

 The state of emergency encouraged "non-essential" businesses to shutter their doors, companies to promote more "tele-working", and sports and other live entertainment events to be cancelled.
 Restaurants and bars were asked to reduce working hours and nightlife venues have received a lot of attention after a number of outbreaks in places such as karaoke bars.

-The InsideJapan Tours' Nagoya office team has been working remotely since mid-April and our team reported that during the state of emergency when they used public transport, passenger volumes were down considerably.
+The InsideJapan Tours' Nagoya office team has been working remotely since mid-April and our team reported that during the first state of emergency when they used public transport, passenger volumes were down considerably.
 Recent statistics seem to back this up, with 34% of respondents to a government survey stating they had experienced telework, with this rising to over 55% in the Tokyo region (Japan Times).

 Japan saw strong encouragment to follow guidelines rather than any punitive laws